Policies

 Overview

 Policies are automated reactions to events on marketplace resources — typically to cap cost, cap usage, or terminate a misbehaving resource.
-They run alongside quotas: a quota refuses an action up front, a policy reacts to facts after the fact within a period (this month's spend, this quarter's CPU-hours, this year's storage).
+They run alongside quotas: a quota refuses an action up front, while most policy actions react to facts after the fact within a period (this month's spend, this quarter's CPU-hours, this year's storage).

 Model